mstocco/mariostoc.co/content/traininglog/20210509-ironman2021-16weeksout.md

 At the foot of the highway's second climb, I noticed that I was reeling in another roadie.
 Just before I caught him, he turned left, off the highway onto _Shawnigan Lake Road_.

-I was feeling strong and decided to continue up to the summit of the Malahat.
+I was feeling strong and decided to continue up and over the _Malahat_.
 I had a short stop at the top take a picture before dropping into _Mill Bay_.
 <!---->
 I knew that _Shawnigan Mill Bay Road_ was going to be a series of short punchy climbs so I set about getting the work in.
 I felt ok and at _Masons Beach_, I saw that roadie again; this time on his way south.
 I stopped to top up on fluids, a bottle of Gatorade and a can of Monster Energy Drink.